 From a total of 283 observations from 34 subjects the number of Atypical Passport Findings (ATPFs) for [Hb] was reduced when the PV model was applied.
 Without the correction, 7 ATPFs of 5 subjects (99% set specificity) and 3 of 3 subjects (99.9% set specificity) were recorded.
-This was reduced to 6 of 3 subjects (99% specificity) and 1 (99.9% specificity) ATPF with the PV correction (Table 2, the original [Hb] ATPF data are presented elsewhere).10 However the OFF-score recorded an increased number of ATPFs with the inclusion of the PV correction (at a set specificity of 99%).
-The ATPFs were increased from 9 of with and without the plasma volume correction
+This was reduced to 6 of 3 subjects (99% specificity) and 1 (99.9% specificity) ATPF with the PV correction (Table 2, the original [Hb] ATPF data are presented elsewhere).
+However the OFF-score recorded an increased number of ATPFs with the inclusion of the PV correction (at a set specificity of 99%).
+The ATPFs were increased from 9 of 8 subjects (99% set specificity) without the correction, to 13 of 11 subjects with the correction (Table 3).
+At a 99.9% set specificity, the OFF-score ATPFs were reduced from 4 of 4 subjects to 3 of 3 subjects.
+Two values were removed due to high abnormal chemistry values resulting from sampling errors (A15 from Subject 24 and P7 from Subject 29).